Architecture of tomorrow: Transforming spaces with the use of 3D printing in construction

 Emerging trends

-• Integration with artificial intelligence and generative design: The combination of 3D printing with AI and generative design is allowing the creation of structures and shapes that were previously impossible.
+• Integration with artificial intelligence and generative design: The combination of 3D printing with AI and generative design allows the creation of structures and shapes that were previously impossible.
 These technologies can optimize design to improve material efficiency, durability and aesthetics, taking customization and innovation to new levels.

-• Advanced and sustainable materials: Continuous research in materials not only seeks to improve strength and durability but also incorporate capabilities such as self-healing, adaptability to the environment and sustainability .
+• Advanced and sustainable materials: Continuous research in materials not only seeks to improve strength and durability but also incorporates capabilities such as self-healing, adaptability to the environment, and sustainability.
 Recycled and local materials are gaining attention, reducing carbon footprint and costs.

 • Construction in extreme environments: 3D printing has the potential to build in places previously inaccessible or too dangerous for traditional methods.
 From disaster zones to outer space, 3D printing could be the key to building in the most challenging environments.